astrimbu/astrimbu/README.md

 - 👋 Hi, I’m Alan
-- 🎓 I earned a B.S. in Computer Science from DePaul University in 2020
+- 🎓 I have a Bachelor's in Computer Science from DePaul University
-- 👨‍💻 I’m working on advancing my full stack development skills
-- 🌱 I’m currently learning about Adobe XD, React, Meteor, nosql, and GraphQL
 - 📫 Reach me via email -- same username @ gmail

 <!---